Slackadays/Chata/libchata/README.md

 ### Tested

-The Chatassembler testsuite currently has 500+ tests covering all supported instructions and other cases too.
+The Chatassembler testsuite currently has 500+ tests covering all supported instructions and directives and other cases too.

 ### Fast!

 Chatassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
 Unlike `mold`, however, Chatassembler doesn't use multithreading, but it doesn't need to. **Coming soon: How is Chatassembler so fast?**

-On my desktop with a Zen 3 CPU, Chatassembler is approximately 13x faster than `as` and 9x faster on my RISC-V SBC with a TH1520 SoC, both assembling the `16kinstrs.s` sample file, measured in number of cycles.
+On my desktop with a Zen 3 CPU and GCC 11, Chatassembler is approximately 13x faster than `as` and 9x faster on my RISC-V SBC with a TH1520 SoC and GCC 14, both assembling the `16kinstrs.s` sample file, measured in number of cycles.

 ## Differences to `as`